 U-Pick Berries … and more!

-Pick your own strawberries, blackberries and blueberries during our spring and summer season at Ottawa Farms.
-Watch Facebook for special notices, our favorite recipes, picking tips, availability and more.
+Pick your own strawberries, blackberries, and blueberries during our spring and summer season at Ottawa Farms.
+Watch Facebook for berry availability, dates & time, special notices, our favorite recipes, picking tips, and more.

 Mid-March through late May.